Southport ArmedForces Festival

 The Open Championship

 Royal Birkdale.
 The 154th Open.
-Southport's biggest sporting event.
+Southport's biggest sporting event in decades.

 29–30 August 2026